the1lab/1lab/README.md

 ## Building

-In addition to [Pandoc], KaTeX, sassc, [rubber], pdftocairo, and Lua, you'll need [`agda-reference-filter`] and [`agda-fold-equations`] in your PATH, so download and install those:
+In addition to Pandoc, KaTeX, sass, [rubber], pdftocairo, and Lua, you'll need [`agda-reference-filter`] and [`agda-fold-equations`] in your PATH, so download and install those: